edgeimpulse/expert-projects/smart-cashier.md

 ### Data Collection:

-For the image collection, I took some pictures using the USB webcam using the Raspberry Pi that’s connected to the Edge Impulse Studio, and some other pictures are taken from a smartphone camera.
+For the image collection, I took some pictures using the USB webcam attached to the Raspberry Pi that’s connected to the Edge Impulse Studio, and some other pictures are taken from a smartphone camera.
 The position and orientation of the items are shifted between pictures to help the ML model recognize the object later in the process.

 ![](.gitbook/assets/smart-cashier/01_screenshot.PNG)